Forgiveness and Forgiving

 What happens because of potential negativity or anger in my subconscious?

 A constant stream of thoughts emerges and flows through our minds like a waterfall.
 On average, there are 60,000 thoughts per day, and 95% of them are the same as yesterday.
-The thinking patterns can feed on themselves, causing us to harbor and even build negativity and anger.
-The rumination can activate the stress response in the brain: the cortisol level increases, and the fight-or-flight response can increase blood pressure.
+Thinking patterns can feed on themselves, causing us to harbor and even build negativity and anger.
+Rumination can activate the stress response in the brain: the cortisol level increases and the fight-or-flight response can increase blood pressure.
 It can impact sleep quality.

 It is easy to overcome at a young age.
 I may not even realize it’s there.
 It still drains the energy I could use to grow, develop, and connect with others.
 As we age, it can catch up to us with health issues.
 What might appear as a severe or acute symptom might be a culmination or build-up of psychosomatic effects over the years.
 In extreme cases, repetitive thoughts getting too invasive can cause anger disorders, obsessive-compulsive disorder (OCD), post-traumatic stress disorder (PTSD), and depression.